-Azamara Club Cruises Review
+Azamara Review (Updated 2019)

 Azamara offers a more high-end product than the mainstream megaship lines, but it stops short of being a true luxury line — and for cruisers, that’s a good thing, since with Azamara you get a lot of near-luxury amenities without paying the full luxury price.

-Azamara’s two ships, Azamara Journey and Azamara Quest, are beautifully designed midsize vessels carrying only 694 passengers and about 390 crew — a passenger/staff ratio that’s higher than you’ll find at any of the mainstream and premium cruise lines, and not far off what you find on the luxury ships.
+Azamara’s ships, Azamara Journey and Azamara Quest, are beautifully designed midsize vessels carrying only 694 passengers and about 390 crew — a passenger/staff ratio that’s higher than you’ll find at any of the mainstream and premium cruise lines, and not far off what you find on the luxury ships.

 Service is definitely one of Azamara’s high points.
-Suites all come with real butler service, and attendants in regular staterooms will even unpack your luggage for you, by request.
+Suites all come with real butler service, and attendants in regular staterooms will even unpack your luggage for you by request.
 At the start of the European season in 2013, Azamara began to include complimentary standard spirits, wines and international beers throughout the ship’s bar during regular opening hours.
 And like the luxury lines, Azamara includes staff gratuities in its cruise prices, so you don’t ever have to think about tipping.

 Other areas where Azamara overlaps with the luxury segment include:

 - Itineraries, which tend to be longer and visit more out-of-the-way ports;